Jonayet10/Meltdown-Attack/README.md

 # Meltdown-Attack
-This project implements the Meltdown attack, a significant vulnerability discovered in Intel processors.
-This exploit demonstrates how to access the root kernel of an operating system that lacks the security patch designed to mitigate this vulnerability.
+This project delves into the intricate world of processes, kernels, caches, and virtual memory.
+The goal is to construct an exploit impacting most processors developed between 1995 and 2018.
+This exploit demonstrates the vulnerability known as "Meltdown" and exemplifies how theoretical knowledge in computing systems can be applied to understand real-world vulnerabilities.